otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 Receiver's instance tag (INT)
   The instance tag of the intended recipient.

-Sender's User Profile (USER-PROF)
+Sender's Client Profile (CLIENT-PROF)
-  As described in the section "Creating a User Profile".
+  As described in the section "Creating a Client Profile".

 X (POINT)
   The ephemeral public ECDH key.